Suit seeking to void July upper house election over vote gap nixed

 MATSUE, Japan, Oct.
 26, Kyodo

-A high court in western Japan on Wednesday rejected a suit demanding invalidation of the outcome of the July upper house election due to disparity in the weight of votes, adding to a growing list of similar rulings over the election.
+A court rejected a suit Wednesday demanding invalidation of the outcome of the July upper house election due to disparity in the weight of votes, adding to a growing list of similar rulings over the election.

-In the 10th ruling on similar lawsuits, the Matsue branch of the Hiroshima High Court said the maximum disparity of 3.08 times between the most and least populated constituencies in the July 10 House of Councillors election was "in a state of unconstitutionality."
+But in the 10th ruling on similar lawsuits filed nationwide, the Matsue branch of the Hiroshima High Court said the maximum disparity of 3.08 times between the most and least populated constituencies in the July 10 House of Councillors election was "in a state of unconstitutionality."

-The vote weight disparity had narrowed from a maximum of 4.77 times seen in the previous upper house election in 2013 after parliament took measures including combining two pairs of less-populated prefectures into two electoral districts.
+In handing down the ruling, Presiding Judge Akiyoshi Tsugamura said it is "unacceptable under the Constitution to sacrifice equality in the value of each vote" by sticking to demarcation of constituencies based on prefectural borders.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.